pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -d, --deep-inheritance          Include subclass properties in the returned instances.
 Default: Do not include subclass
                                       properties.
-      -q, --include-qualifiers        When traditional operations are used, include qualifiers in the returned
+      --iq, --include-qualifiers      When traditional operations are used, include qualifiers in the returned
                                       instances.
 Some servers may ignore this
                                       option.
 By default, and when pull operations are used, qualifiers will never be included.
-      -c, --include-classorigin       Include class origin information in the returned instance(s).
+      --ico, --include-classorigin    Include class origin information in the returned instance(s).
 Some servers may
                                       ignore this option.
 Default: Do not include class origin information.
-      -p, --propertylist PROPERTYLIST
+      --pl, --propertylist PROPERTYLIST
                                       Filter the properties included in the
                                       returned object(s).
 Multiple properties may
                                       be specified with either a comma-separated